allefeld/cvmanova/README.md

 accuracy.
 The true accuracy can never be below chance level, but estimated accuracies can be.

-In some cases, the estimated value of pattern distinctness strongly indicates that the true value is below zero, too.
+In some cases, the estimated value of pattern distinctness strongly suggests that the true value is below zero, too.
 This is most likely the result of a violation of the assumption underlying cross-validation, that the different parts of the data (sessions) are generated in exactly the same way.
-This assumption may not hold if there are unmodelled confounds in the data, or problems with the design itself. *Strongly* negative estimated values of pattern distinctness therefore suggest that you should recheck your design matrix, or the design itself.
+This assumption may not hold if there are unmodelled confounds in the data, or problems with the design itself. *Strongly* negative estimated values of pattern distinctness therefore suggest that you should re-check your design matrix, or the experimental design itself.
 Again, the same problem will most likely occur with cross-validated classification accuracy computed from the same data.

 ------------------------------------------------------------------------------

 Feel free to [contact me](http://www.carsten-allefeld.de/) with questions and comments.
-Bug reports and feature requests can also submitted via the GitHub [issue tracker](https://github.com/allefeld/cvmanova/issues).
+Bug reports and feature requests can also be submitted via the GitHub [issue tracker](https://github.com/allefeld/cvmanova/issues).

 This software was developed with SPM8 and SPM12 under Matlab 7.11–8.5 (R2010b–R2015a), but later versions should work, too.
-It is copyrighted © 2013–2016 by Carsten Allefeld and released under the terms of the GNU General Public License, version 3 or later.
+It is copyrighted © 2013–2018 by Carsten Allefeld and released under the terms of the GNU General Public License, version 3 or later.

     This file is part of v3 of cvmanova, see